The Ultimate List of the Best Apps for Students

 College students usually have enough stuff to lug around.
 Since a smartphone is basically a small computer, hauling around a graphing calculator may feel a bit unnecessary.

 Free Graphing Calculator is an app that can handle nearly anything a regular graphing calculator would, including implicit functions, parametric equations, and graphing equations.
 It can also create tables from data your student inputs, which is very convenient.
+The app is available on iOS devices, making it accessible for students with iPhones or iPads.

 It is important to note this might not be one of the best apps for students in all situations.
 This app might not work well for high school students as many teachers ban smartphones in class.
 Additionally, even college students might not be able to use the app for a test if their professor doesn’t allow web-connected devices during exams.